gpxl-dev/airswap-big-swaps-discord-bot/readme.md

 ### Running the bot server

 The server is written in typescript, the easiest way to run it at the moment is to execute `npx ts-node index.ts`.

+### Commands

+This bot has several commands, in the format `[prefix] [command]`.
+Prefix is set by the environment variable `COMMAND_PREFIX` and should be something that wouldn't get typed in a normal conversation.

+Currently commands can only be executed by people with `ADMINISTRATOR` server permissions.

+The bot will respond to some commands with text, but in all cases will respond with one of the following reactions:

+- 👌 - command succeeded
+- ⚠️ - command failed
+- 🤷‍♀️ - unknown command

+> **_NOTE_: Commands change the config for the channel in which the command was issued only.**

+#### Available commands

+- `test` - checks if bot is listening to commands
+- `all` - report all swaps
+- `>x` - report all swaps with a value higher than `x` (x should be a number)
+- `<x` - report all swaps with a value less than `x`
+- `x - y` - report all swaps with a value between `x` and `y`
+- `stop` / `disable` / `off` - stop reporting swaps